Marc-Beyer/podcast-sponsor-skipper-backend/README.md

 This project is the backend for the Podcast App - Sponsor Skipper.

-Podcast App - Sponsor Skipper is designed to enhance your podcast listening experience by allowing you to skip over sponsor segments effortlessly.
+**Podcast App - Sponsor Skipper** is an Android App, designed to enhance your podcast listening experience by allowing you to skip over sponsor segments effortlessly.
 With community-driven contributions, you can enjoy uninterrupted content, making your podcast time more enjoyable.